 Masculinity was definitely altered by the arrival of ecstasy.
 There are stories, after its arrival in England of considerable dips in violence, with many arguing that the drug even influenced the football terraces.
 As in Andrew Wood's book No-One Likes Us, We Don't Care, featuring accounts from some of Millwall's self-professed football hooligans, "a-huggin' and a-lovin' was the new a-punchin' and a-kickin'", adding, "the Summer of Love had put paid to football violence".

 Yet, these shifts within masculinity can't distract from the fact that the initial cultural impact of ecstasy was still typified by men.
-Take the very example of "Gary", one of the earliest terms for ecstasy, the origins of which rest with former Everton and Liverpool defender Gary Ablett (Gary Ablett = Tablet).
+Take the very example of "Gary", one of the earliest terms for ecstasy, the origins of which rest with Liverpool defender Gary Ablett (Gary Ablett = Tablet).
 Even the pill's name was linked to a bastion of male culture.
-The summer of love might have turned the lads soft, but the party was still happening on their terms.
+The Summer of Love might have turned the lads soft, but the party was still happening on their terms.

 The same is echoed by a closer look at Madchester.
 Again, despite the freedom and loved-up spirit of the movement, it was a male landscape.
 From the bands, to the DJs, the promoters to the writers, the figures that defined ecstasy's first cultural responses were male.
 While women were present, they tended to be background figures, occasional fashion designers, high-profile girlfriends or backing vocalists, always playing second place to the poked out tongues and bucket hats of the era's frontmen.
 To quote Milestone and Meyer's Gender and Popular Culture, "if we take the case of 'Madchester', we can see clear gender patterns in the formation of these new bohemias — men dominate."